peetulitu/OverTheWire_Bandit/Level_04.md

 up, try the “reset” command.

 ## Approach
-This level was a bit trickier, here we needed to find a file that matched a series of parameters, to do so we used the `find` command with the flags that it required and piped the results through `xargs` and `grep` helping narrow down the search results.
+This level was a bit trickier, here I needed to find a file that matched a series of parameters, to do so I used the `find` command with the flags that it required and piped the results through `xargs` and `grep` helping narrow down the search results.

 The command chain works like this: